guankang/InmotionDepthCamera/README.md

 In Liunx , we provide function for transfer depth data to point cloud data.

+# Note
+When you use this camera , you should add config file to your project , config file can be found at "depthCamera" floder, you will change file name to "CameraParams.txt";

 # Compiled on WIN

 you need add "NAVIPACK_WIN" to you project setting.